Filpill/blog-web/content/profile.md

 - Aeronautical Engineering Degree
 - Airline safety management expeience
+- Approach problems with systems level perspective
-- Self-taught in programming and data analytics
+- Self-taught programmer and data analyst
-- Invested in automating workflows and applying systems level thinking.
+- Detest manual, repetitive tasks; invested in making automated workflows

-### Hobbies
-- CAD Design
-- 3D Printing
+- I like CAD, 3D Printing, programming and travelling

-- Glider Pilot
+---

-### Goals of Website
+### Vision for the Website

+The purpose of this website is to document my learning journey and aims to:

+> ***Continually build a repository of information to serve as a referenence guide for myself and other people in a variety of domains.***

+The true value of knowledge is only unlocked when you are interested and deeply engaged in the subject matter.

+It's not something you can absorb in 10 minute skim read on a random article you googled.
+Very often, you will have to go deeper into a subject (than initially intended), do some experimentation and revisit ideas multiple times before a solid understanding emerges.

+I place great value of **writing it down your learning process** as it helps **reinforce and consolidate your new found ideas**.
+You will be a more grounded thinker and it helps connect previously isolated concepts in order to build bigger and greater things.

 > ***"Learning never exhausts the mind."*** - *Leonardo da Vinci*

-There is an infinite capacity to learn from...but how far will you choose to take it?

-The purpose of this website is to document my learning journey and it aims to achieve these goals:
-- Primarily to continually build a repository of information to serve as a referenence guide.
-- Share my findings with other people who may extract useful learnings.

-I've made all kinds of hand-written engineering notes in the past while learning Aeronautical Engineering.
-Although, everything I considered worth remembering is slowly being lost to time (or misplaced USB sticks).
+---

-So this website it designed to immortalise those learnings along the way, in whatever domain I decide to step in.
+> ***This website is designed to immortalise those learnings along this life's journey***
+---

 ### Resume
 {{< embed-pdf url="/files/filip_cv.pdf" renderPageNum="1" hideLoader="false" >}}